User manual

 • TITAN_TOKEN (Titan only)

 The CGI programs’s stdout is used as the response to the request.
-The response is expected to begin with a valid meta line (status code and meta text), but this is not required.
-If the meta line is missing, the following header is prepended to UTF-8 text output:
+The response is expected to begin with a valid meta line (status code and meta text).
+For example, the following code prints the most commonly used status:

 20 text/plain; charset=utf-8